oscarnt4/VR-RPG-Mechanics/README.md

 # VR-RPG-Mechanics
 Game mechanics for different fighting styles for a future VR RPG game

-Currently contains movement mechanics (moving, jumping, dash backwards), turning mechanics (headset, snapturn) and hand animations/movement (hand tracking, fist, point, open hand).
+Currently contains movement mechanics (walking, running, jumping, dash backwards), turning mechanics (headset, snapturn) and hand animations/movement (hand tracking, fist, point, open hand).
 There is also an animated dragon asset for use of testing the fighting mechanics on with a health bar.
 Although the dragon does breathe fire, damage to the player has not yet been implemented.

 SPELLCASTING: